The train was very quiet. Luckily there was nobody in the carriage, as it was very hard not to be noticed with a tiger that insisted on bouncing.

 ‘I’m being very still!
 I’m not moving at all.’

 The polar sighed.
 In front of him was a screen and he peered at it closely.
-Picking up a set of headphones he put them on and tapped them, then cleared his throat.
+Picking up the headphones he put them on and tapped them, then cleared his throat.
 ‘Patrick calling Preston, come in Preston.’

 ‘Yes,’ said a voice in his ears.
 ‘Preston here, you’re right on time, arriving Windsor in 5 minutes, I’m tracking the train so I know exactly where you are.’

 ‘That makes me feel so much better,’ said Patrick rather sarcastically, ‘it’s where Abigail is that we need to know.
-Hopefully she’s still at the station somewhere.’
+Hopefully she got off and she’s still at the station somewhere.’

 The train began to slow.
 Patrick clambered down from the seat and packed up his things.
 ‘Come on Grigs, when the doors open we need to get out quickly and find somewhere to hide.
 Just follow me!’